 Libby Hill: Would you say we are teaching masking when we want compliance at school or to fit in with peers?

-Libby Hill: And on that subject, I’m really pleased to be able to share the news that you are writing an exciting book about Polyvagal Informed Parenting and PDA, which is due to be published by Jessica Kingsley Publishing in June 2022.
+Libby Hill: And further to this interview, I’m really pleased to be able to share the news that you are writing an exciting book about Polyvagal Informed Parenting and PDA, which is due to be published by Jessica Kingsley Publishing in June 2022.
 Is there anything you can share with us about the book before we end?

 Jessica Matthews: Yes, absolutely.
 Some people know that I’ve been working on a larger piece of work for some time now and I was so pleased when Jessica Kingsley offered me a contract to publish this.
 The book will share the parenting approach that we have organically developed through a polyvagal lens, within a neurodiversity framework and with a continually growing understanding of our son’s and each other’s needs.
-Our Polyvagal Informed Parenting approach has helped us to support our son to feel safer in this demanding world.
+Through a nervous system lens, we have been able to more fully support our whole family’s wellbeing.

-The book will provide an understanding of the autonomic nervous system, an accessible overview of Polyvagal Theory and a working understanding of how we offer, what I call the Polyvagal Informed Core Conditions (PICCs) across different aspects of our parenting.
+The book will provide an understanding of the autonomic nervous system, an accessible overview of Polyvagal Theory and examples of my applications of the theory to support our everyday family life.
 I hope that the book will be supportive to other families who may feel as lost as we did at the beginning of this journey.

 To hear more you are very welcome to join me on my Facebook page: